 NDIS is the highest level in the CODIS hierarchy and enables the laboratories participating in the CODIS program to electronically compare DNA profiles on a national level.
 NDIS does not contain names or other PII about the profiles.
 Therefore, matches are resolved through a system of laboratory-to-laboratory contacts.
-Within NDIS are seven searchable indices discussed below.
+Within NDIS are eight searchable indices discussed below.

-Convicted Offender Index contains profiles generated from persons convicted of qualifying offenses.4
+• Convicted Offender Index contains profiles generated from persons convicted of qualifying offenses.3

-4 The phrase "qualifying offenses" is used here to refer to local, state, or federal crimes that require a person to provide a DNA sample in accordance with applicable laws.
+3 The phrase "qualifying offenses" is used here to refer to local, state, or federal crimes that require a person to provide a DNA sample in accordance with applicable laws.

-- Arrestee Index is comprised of profiles developed from persons who have been arrested, indicted, or charged in an information with a crime. - Legal Index consists of profiles that are produced from DNA samples collected from persons under other applicable legal authorities.5 - Forensic Index profiles originate from, and are associated with, evidence found at crime scenes. - Missing Person Index contains known DNA profile of missing persons and deduced missing persons. - Unidentified Human (Remains) Index holds profiles from unidentified living individuals and the remains of unidentified deceased individuals.6 - Relatives of Missing Person Index is comprised of DNA profiles generated from the biological relatives of individuals reported missing.
+- Arrestee Index is comprised of profiles developed from persons who have been arrested, indicted, or charged in an information with a crime. - Legal Index consists of profiles that are produced from DNA samples collected from persons under other applicable legal authorities.4 - Detainee Index contains profiles from non-U.S. persons detained under the authority of the U.S. and required by law to provide a DNA sample for analysis and entry into NDIS. - Forensic Index profiles originate from, and are associated with, evidence found at crime scenes. - Missing Person Index contains known DNA profiles of missing persons and deduced missing persons. - Unidentified Human (Remains) Index holds profiles from unidentified living individuals and the remains of unidentified deceased individuals.5 - Relatives of Missing Person Index is comprised of DNA profiles generated from the biological relatives of individuals reported missing.

-Although CODIS is comprised of multiple indices or databases, the two main functions of the system are to: (1) generate investigative leads that may help in solving crimes and (2) identify missing and unidentified persons.
+Given these multiple databases, the main functions of CODIS are to: (1) generate investigative leads that may help in solving crimes and (2) identify missing and unidentified persons.